 The purpose of this post is to highlight 23 limitations of the Boost button (there are more) and help you appreciate the things that you can only do in Ads Manager.

 You may not even realize this, but when you boost a post, Facebook is creating a single campaign that includes a single ad set and ad.
-Your ad set consists of determining things like targeting, optimization, and placement.
+Your ad set consists of determining things like targeting, How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action., and placement.

 But, what if you want to try out different audiences?
 You probably want to create a separate ad set for warm and cold audiences, for example.